The Lone Ranger (TV series): Series premise

 A group of six Texas Rangers is ambushed and all are shot, apparently dead.
-In the hot sun, one lives and crawls to a pool of cool water which saves his life.
-He is found by a native Indian, Tonto, who buries the five other rangers, one of whom is the survivor's brother.
-Tonto tends to the survivor's health and complies with his wish to make him a mask from his brother's clothes and to create an empty sixth grave to appear that he is dead.
+In the hot sun, one lives and crawls to a pool of cool water, which saves his life.
+He is found by a native American named Tonto, who buries the five other rangers, one of whom is the survivor's brother.
+Tonto tends to the survivor's health and complies with his wish to make him a mask from his dead brother's vest and to create an empty sixth grave to appear that he too is dead.

 The "lone" surviving ranger thereafter disguises himself with the black mask Tonto made and travels with Tonto throughout Texas and the American West to assist those challenged by the lawless elements.
-In the first episode they are attacked from above just after he recovers and Tonto distracts the attacker from above as the Lone Ranger first shoots the attacker then tries to climb the cliff he is on.
+In the first episode they are attacked from a hill just after he recovers, and Tonto distracts the attacker from above as the Lone Ranger first shoots the attacker then tries to climb the cliff he is on.
 The episode ends with him on the cliff but slipping.

-A silver mine in the second episode supplies The Lone Ranger with the name of his horse as well as the funds required to finance his wandering lifestyle and the raw material for his signature bullets.
-At the end of most episodes, after the Lone Ranger and Tonto leave, someone asks the sheriff or other person of authority who the masked man was.
-The person then responds that it was the Lone Ranger, who is then heard yelling "Hi-Yo Silver, away!" as he and Tonto ride away on their horses.
+A silver mine in the second episode supplies The Lone Ranger with the funds required to finance his wandering lifestyle and the raw material for his signature bullets.
+Also in Season One, Episode Two, The Lone Ranger and Tonto come upon a prone white horse severely injured by an American bison.
+The Lone Ranger shoots the buffalo before it can kill the horse.
+They then attend to the stricken horse.
+When after some days the horse is healed, the Ranger and Tonto try to decide on a name for the stallion.
+Tonto says that the steed's coat is "Like a mountain with snow - silver white".
+The Lone Ranger states that "Silver" will be his name.
+At the end of most episodes after The Lone Ranger and Tonto leave the scene of the conflict depicted in the story, someone asks the sheriff or other person of authority who the masked man was.
+The person then responds that it was The Lone Ranger, who is then heard yelling "Hi-Yo Silver, away!" as he and Tonto ride away on their horses at full gallop.